 Keep in mind that if you are hoping for a controlled medication prescription, such as for a steroid or antidepressant, you will most likely need to see a provider in person.

-Previously, Medicare had very strict guidelines about who was eligible for telehealth coverage.
-However, last month, the CHRONIC Care act passed, allowing Medicare Advantage plans to provide more alternate coverage.
+Additionally, the 2018 CHRONIC Care act allowed Medicare Advantage plans to provide more alternate coverage.
 This includes telehealth for anyone who lives in an HPSA, or Health Professional Shortage Area.
-The amount of people who can access coverage for telehealth is constantly growing.

 To find a Medicare Advantage plan with telehealth coverage, contact us!
-We can have an agent near you come out and meet with you to help you pick the best plan for your needs.
+We can have an agent help you pick the best plan that is best for your needs.
 Just click here to request a call or call us now at 833-438-3676.